-Here's good news: A growing number of states now offer an easy and effective alternative for real estate within their borders, and other states are considering adopting it.
+Here's good news: More than half of states now offer an easy and effective alternative for real estate within their borders, and other states are considering adopting it.
 This alternative is called a transfer-on-death (TOD) deed or beneficiary deed.
 It's like a regular deed used to transfer real estate, with a crucial difference: It doesn't take effect until your death.

 See whether or not your state is one of the states that allow transfer-on-death deeds.

 Using a transfer-on-death deed is a lot like using a payable-on-death (POD) designation for a bank account.
 You name one or more beneficiaries now, who then inherit the property at your death without the need for probate court proceedings.